 There are a few ways to get to Lake Kaindy from Almaty.
 I can highly suggest going on a tour, which I listed options below, but you can also do the trip independently.
 I have previously arranged to go independently and then I got lazy and booked a tour.

 By the way, the views on the way there are incredible.
-You will see desert and canyons before arriving to mountains and alpine lakes.
+You will see desert and canyons before arriving at mountains and alpine lakes.
 It is so jaw-dropping and so typical Kazakhstan.

 Travel to Lake Kaindy by Car